Phoenix Arizona Volunteer Opportunities

 What is the current state of third-grade reading proficiency in Phoenix?

-As of 2023, only 41 percent of Arizona’s third graders passed the statewide reading assessment, reflecting no significant change from the previous year.
-In 2024, this figure showed a slight improvement to 43 percent, indicating ongoing challenges but some positive progress.
+As of 2023, only 41 percent of Arizona’s third graders passed the statewide reading assessment.
+This reflects no significant change from the previous year.
+In 2024, this figure showed an improvement of 43 percent, indicating ongoing challenges but some positive progress.

 How has the COVID-19 pandemic affected literacy rates among third graders in Phoenix?